image

 SCOPE

-Control is effected through:
+Control of pesticides is effected through:

-• licensing of pesticide traders;
+• licensing of pesticide traders and manufacturers;

 • minimum requirements for labeling and bottling of pesticides.